 Finally, the camera itself is a 1080p built-in HD camera that takes great photos and videos.
 Even though this isn’t a technical upgrade from the cameras of the other Altair drones on the surface, I felt like the video I took with the Outlaw SE looked a lot better than footage taken with even the Tomahawk?
 Perhaps that’s just because the GPS flight mode made it easy to keep the camera stabilized at all times, which meant the footage was less blurry in general.
 Or perhaps this camera is of a higher quality than the others, even if there’s no increase in resolution.

 The Verdict – Should You Buy An Outlaw SE Drone?

 This is one of the best – if not THE best – beginner drones available for under $300.
 At a price of only $279.80, this drone is less than a third of the price of the DJI Phantom series, but it offers a surprising amount of the same functionality.
 The new GPS features all work great and will make it easy for even a complete beginner to fly the drone and take great-looking aerial and video photography.

 My only concern in this area might be durability, especially since there are no included propeller guards, but the ridiculous number of stabilization systems onboard should make crashes rare.
 If you want something more durable, you could always go back to Altair’s classic AA108, which is nigh-indestructible.
 But the frame itself is a highly durable reinforced plastic that should be able to withstand most crashes, and replacement propellers are included and can be purchased online for cheap.

-But it’s nice to see that this well-respected drone company is starting to branch out from its niche and provide drones that appeal to a range of consumers.
-If you want to get in on the ground floor of GPS drone tech for cheap or you’re a first-time flier looking for a drone that flies itself, the Outlaw is a great choice!
+It’s nice to see that this well-respected drone company is starting to branch out from its niche and provide drones that appeal to a range of consumers.
+If you want to get in on the ground floor of GPS drone tech for cheap or you’re a first-time flier looking for a drone that flies itself, the Outlaw SE is a great choice!